Frequently Asked Questions

 Upon arriving in Berlin, you’ll need to obtain a student residence permit at the local immigration office (Ausländerbehörde).

-• Yes, students with a residence permit can work part-time, up to 120 full days or 240 half-days per year.
+• Yes, students with a residence permit can work part-time, up to 140 full days or 280 half-days per year.
 While working within these limits is allowed, LL.M. students may have limited time for employment during the semester.
 However, winter and summer breaks might provide opportunities to work or undertake (paid) internships.
+It is important to note that the university does not offer internships or job placements to support students’ living expenses.
+Students are responsible for securing such opportunities on their own.

-• Yes, graduates of German degree programs can apply for a residence permit to work in Germany if they secure a job relevant to their qualification.
+• Yes, graduates of German degree programmes can apply for a residence permit to work in Germany if they secure a job relevant to their qualification.
 While searching for a suitable position, graduates receive a temporary residence permit, allowing them to stay in Germany for up to 18 months and take on any job to support themselves during this period.
 However, it is important to note that this degree does not qualify graduates to practice as licensed attorneys (zugelassene/r Rechtsanwalt/Rechtsanwältin) in regulated legal professions in Germany.
 Exceptions may apply to European lawyers, and we are happy to provide guidance on these cases upon request.